 Children with internal femoral torsion may regularly sit in the W position (ie, knees are together and feet are spread apart) or sleep prone with legs extended or flexed and internally rotated.
 These children probably assume this position because it is more comfortable.
 The W sitting position was thought to worsen torsion, but there is little evidence that the position should be discouraged or avoided.
 By adolescence, internal torsion tends to gradually decrease to about 15° without intervention.

 Orthopedic referral and treatment, which includes derotational osteotomy (in which the bone is broken, rotated into normal alignment, and casted), is reserved for children who have a neurologic deficit such as spina bifida Spina Bifida Spina bifida is defective closure of the vertebral column.
-Although the cause is not known, low folate levels during pregnancy increase risk.
+Although the cause is often unknown, low folate levels during pregnancy increase risk.
 Some children are asymptomatic, and others have... read more or those in whom torsion interferes with ambulation.

 External femoral torsion